stevebillings/a/README.md

 ## C++ / Robot Software

 Since late 2021 I have been developing robot software in my spare time, primarily in C++.
-My primary objective in this has been to learn C++; I think robots are just plain fun so robotics provides an interesting practice field for learning languages.
+My primary objective in this has been to learn first C++, and then Python; I think robots are a lot of fun so robotics provides an interesting practice field for learning languages.
 For a look at some of my recent C++ code:

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot